 You will need to prepare a space large enough to create a mural that will have tongues of fire, leaves, and flowers representing each participant.
 You may need to make more than one mural if you have a large group.
 The mural pieces can be glued to a piece of butcher paper (four yards long will be sufficient in most cases).

-Learning Experience: Fire—Symbol of the Paschal Mystery
+Activity

-[spoken text] Use these or similar words to introduce this learning experience:
+1. Use these or similar words to introduce this learning experience:

 Does anyone know what we mean when we say the words Paschal Mystery?
 (Gather some responses.)